 Are our leaders acting as servants of the Living God?
 Or are they exhibiting a form of spiritual schizophrenia, hearing the Voice of God and seeing visions, but then doing things contrary to their own words and beliefs?

-Here in Canada, as in other places, there has been a tendency among some officials in the more liberal Christian churches to foster unrest and legally push toward denominational division, out of desire to preserve faulty church systems for political purposes.
+Here in Canada, as in other places, there has been a tendency among some officials in the more liberal Christian churches to foster unrest and legally push toward denominational division.
+The governors of our churches have used religious structures such as synods and presbyteries for socio-political purposes.
 This is both unbiblical and anti-Christian.
 Anglican Church leaders have brought legal arguments against godly ministers and their congregations before the secular courts.
 This has happened despite the clear injunction against such action found in Holy Scripture.
 In the U.S. denominational officials have even tried to install as church leaders people who believe in and practice non-Christian faiths.
 Their abuse of position and pseudo-spiritual authority is being seen for what it is: hypocrisy, arrogance and willful deceit.

 Those who insist on pharisaic disobedience, which often comes with top-down leadership, will eventually discover the bankruptcy of their position.
 They show by their actions that they deny or ignore the reality that both our global society and the ecclesial family have changed and can no longer be held within the denominational boundaries outlined since the Reformation.
 Such a break between thought and action, or lack of appropriate engagement with reality, is one of the ways that schizophrenia has been described.